S-Makrod/BootstrapRistoranteConFusion/README.md

 Note that there is no audio it is just a quick video to show the site in action.

 ## Description
 This is a website made using Twitter BootStrap, I also used Sass and Less to develop style sheets both can be seen in the css folder.
-I have become a lot more confortable with Bootstrap after making this website.
+I have become a lot more comfortable with Bootstrap after making this website.

 Features Implemented
 - Responsive design through Bootstrap grid layout